hacksu/How-To-Python/README.md

 print(mouse)
 ```

 Run this program on the command line by typing `python inventory.py` (or maybe `python3 inventory.py`.)
 As you can see, whereas before we were printing a string, we are now printing a variable, and we are getting the string that was stored in that variable.
 In general, variable names give you a way to refer to data without writing all the data out; you can think of them as being automatically replaced by that data behind the scenes.
-Change it and try this again:
+Change it to something random and try again:

 ```python
 mouse = "Chuck E. Cheese"
 print(mouse)
 ```

 This works too.
-Because: what is Chuck E. Cheese, if not a gamer mouse?
+Really, after all, what is Chuck E. Cheese, if not a gamer mouse?

 ## Lists and for loops

-Now, if I'm going to store a collection of gamer mice in a program, I want it to be able to grow to an arbitrary size.
+Now, if I'm going to store a collection of things in a program, I want it to be able to grow to an arbitrary size.
 One obvious approach to store multiple mice would be to make variables called mouse1, then mouse2, then mouse3, but fundamentally that would be really tedious and limit you in the amount of mice that you could store.
 Instead, we're going to make a list, which will let us store an arbitrary number of separate strings in a single variable.
 The list is a fundamental data structure in Python and you will not get far without it.

 ```python
 mice = ["Logitech G502 HERO SE", "Chuck E. Cheese", "Razer Basilisk X"]